ivanoff/2valid/README.md

 * 0.3.2 Change quotes in messages
 * 0.4.1 Replace result with notFound, notMatched and text keys
 * 2.0.1 Rename project to 2valid
-* 2.2.1 Add boolean and array types, add examples
+* 2.2.1 Add boolean and array types
+* 2.2.2 Add examples

 ## Created by